DragoniteSpam/GameMakerTutorialTutorial/README.md

 GameMaker's currently running a [Helpful Dev Jam](https://gamemaker.io/en/blog/helpful-devjam), which means that we're going to be seeing an influx of tutorial-related content in the next few days.
 This is doubtlessly going to be a lot of peoples' first exposure to both following and creating tutorials, so here are two helpful guides to guide you through the process!

+By the end of this tutorial, you will have read the word "tutorial" so many times that it no longer will sound like a real world.
+I'm sorry in advance.

 ## How To Follow A Tutorial

 If you've been on the Internet for any length of time, you've no doubt seen someone make the claim "I followed \[insert popular tutorial here\] but it didn't work."
 If you have, you know [exactly where this is going](https://youtu.be/o_Zu5Lr3rmY).
 If not, welcome to the Internet, have a look around, anything that brain of yours can think of can be found.